FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 7.rst

      - Hydraulic Structure Channel Inflow must be a Channel Element

    * - 200
-     - Time-Stage Elements Have a Stage Assigned that Was Less Than the Flood- plain or Channel Bed Elevation.
+     - Time-Stage Elements Have a Stage Assigned that Was Less Than the Floodplain or Channel Bed Elevation.
        Stage Was Reset to the Bed Elevation

    * - 200